-Probably you want to roast coffee beans at home right?
+You probably want to roast coffee beans at home, right?
 If you love the fantastic flavor coffee beans give to coffee, but don’t love the hassle of buying beans, then you’ll love learning about roasting your beans at home.
-Roasting your beans at home gives you an excellent opportunity to customize your coffee experience.
+Roasting your beans at home allows you to customize your coffee experience.

 You can choose the roast level you want and control the flavor profile to your liking.
-In this article, we will be discussing everything you need to know about roasting your coffee beans at home.
+In this article, we will discuss everything you need to know about roasting your coffee beans at home.
 We will be covering the following topics:

 What is Coffee Roasting?

 Coffee roasting is the process in which green coffee beans transform into a light, medium, and dark flavor.
 The roasting process differentiates green coffee beans from other types of coffee.

 You’ll notice that the word “roasting” usually has different connotations.
 Still, in this case, we’re referring to the process of using heat to change the chemical composition of green coffee beans.

 How to Roast Coffee Beans at Home

 There are several ways to roast coffee beans at home, but the most common is to use a home coffee roasting machine.
 You can also use a pan, oven, or popcorn popper to roast your coffee beans at your home.

 First, you have to buy the green coffee beans and then determine whether you want to roast light, medium, or dark roast beans.
 If you have a budget, we recommend you use a home coffee roasting machine for the light, medium, and dark roast, but you can also use other methods to get the same result.